nordtheme/dircolors/README.md

 ![][scrot-extension-pattern-media]

 #### Ignores
-This themes colores extensions that are produced during a application runtime and should be ignored by version control systems with the dimmed color `nord4`.
+This themes colores extensions that are produced during a application runtime which should be ignored by version control systems with the dimmed color `nord4`.

 ![][scrot-extension-pattern-ignores]